(This article may contain affiliate links and we may earn a commission if you make a purchase.)

 22. The Strat Skypod

-The Strat holds the title of tallest building in Las Vegas.
-It’s not technically in Downtown Las Vegas, but it’s in the area.
-The Skypod-found at the top of the hotel-offers a breathtaking 360 degree view of the entire city.
-In addition, there is a restaurant, bar and even several thrill rides located on the observation decks.
+The Strat holds the title of the tallest building in Las Vegas.
+It’s not technically downtown, but it’s in the area.
+The Skypod-found at the top of the hotel offers a breathtaking 360-degree view of the entire city.
+In addition, there is a restaurant, bar, and even several thrill rides located on the observation decks.
 Tickets to the top of the Skypod cost $25.

 23. Bar Hopping

 Bar hopping is one of my favorite things to do in downtown Las Vegas.
 If you’re looking to meet some new friends while in Sin City, Bar Crawls should be your number one choice.
 Bar Crawls are essentially just organized bar hopping.
 You and your group will be guided by a host who knows all the best spots in the area.
 You’ll hop from bar to bar getting discounts (buy one, get one specials/open bar) at many of the venues.
 Tickets only cost $25.
 If bar hopping is your definition of fun, check out this post here.
 I walk you through how to join a bar crawl in that article.

 Comedy shows are a great way to spend an afternoon in Downtown Las Vegas.
 There are a couple of comedy clubs in the area, but I really like Tickle Me Comedy Club and Mike Hammer Comedy & Magic Show.
 Both shows are hilarious, and tickets cost about $30.
 You’re also allowed to drink during the shows, which makes them all the more entertaining.